HarterHorst/NodeRed-Dashboard-NewHeader/README.md

 # NodeRed-Dashboard-NewHeader
-Header for Nodered Dashboard - Button, Text, Date/Time
+Customized Top-Bar for Nodered Dashboard - Button, Text, Date/Time

 Nodered Dashboard template node that can provide a
 - text